 24-Hour Emergency Pet Care for Your Pet

-The Emergency & Critical Care department at MedVet Medical & Cancer Centers for Pets knows that pets aren’t like family, they are family.
-That is why we offer 24-hour emergency and critical care, every day of the year.
+The Emergency and Critical Care department at MedVet knows that pets aren’t like family, they are family.
+That is why the majority of our hospitals offer 24-hour emergency and critical care, every day of the year.

 Our expert emergency and critical care teams are comprised of highly trained emergency veterinarians and an expert support staff who combine their knowledge and skill to treat pets facing even the most challenging medical emergencies.

 In addition to providing excellent care, we prioritize communication and collaboration between our clients, primary care veterinarians, and our in-house specialty services to ensure that each patient has a treatment plan that is best for their individual health needs.

 What makes MedVet emergency services even more unique is the close working relationship of our emergency doctors and our veterinary specialists.
 Our entire ER team is supported 24/7 by all specialty services for patients that require the most intensive treatment plans and nursing care.
 At any time, on any day or night, our emergency doctors are able to consult with a MedVet board-certified surgeon, internist, cardiologist, dermatologist, radiologist, medical or radiation oncologist, ophthalmologist, or neurologist to determine the best care for your pet.